metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 ```

 #### `Allocation` Accounts
-For the `Allocation` guard it can make sense to fetch the `AllocationTracker` to verify that more NFTs can be minted from a given group.
+For the `Allocation` guard it can make sense to fetch the `AllocationTracker` account to verify that additional NFTs can be minted from a given group.

-The following code snippet demonstrates how to fetch the `AllocationTracker`.
+The following code snippet demonstrates how to fetch the `AllocationTracker` account.
 Note that this example assumes you've already obtained the Candy Machine data:

 ```ts
 import {